splunk/SA-ctf_scoreboard/README.md

 ## Installation
 1. Install Splunk Enterprise
-  * The apps are designed to run on Linux and/or Mac OSX; they have never been tested on Splunk for Windows (Note: Tested with Splunk Enterprise version 7.1.1)
+  * The apps are designed to run on Linux and/or Mac OSX; they have never been tested on Splunk for Windows (Note: This app requires Splunk Enterprise version 8.2.x)
   * Download Splunk from [www.splunk.com](https://www.splunk.com/)
   * Refer to Splunk installation instructions for [Linux](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonLinux) and [Mac OSX](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonMacOS) as necessary
   * Set a strong password for the Splunk admin user